kubecost/docs/user-management-oidc.md

 The JWT ID token must contain a field (claim) named `hd` with the desired domain value.
 We verify that the token has been properly signed (using provider certificates) and has not expired before processing the claim.

-Removing a previously set Helm value is done by setting `.Values.oidc.hostedDomain = ""`.
-Simply removing the hostedDomain field from the helm config will not work at the moment.

-Validate that the config has been correctly removed by checking that `hostedDomain=""` in the **/var/configs/oidc/oidc.json** file inside the cost-model container.
+To remove a previously set Helm value, you will need to set the value to an empty string: `.Values.oidc.hostedDomain = ""`.
+To validate that the config has been removed, you can check the `/var/configs/oidc/oidc.json` inside the cost-model container.

-For Google OAuth 2.0, the domain to match the hostedDomain helm parameter is the hd parameter in the id_token field of the token endpoint response.

 Edit this doc on [GitHub](https://github.com/kubecost/docs/blob/main/user-management-oidc.md)